RadimBaca/QueryOptimizerBenchmark/README.md

 # Query Optimizer Benchmark

 There will be a subdir for each database system supported.
-Let us call such subdir as a database system benchmark directory.
-Currently we support just MS SQL Server.

-## Purpose of the benchmark
+## Purpose of the Benchmark
 The main aim of the benchmark is to test a database system ability to compile same query plans for equivalent SQL commands (with different syntax).
-In other words, we test database system ability to find the same query plan despite the syntactic approach.
+In other words, we examine database system capability to find the same query plan despite the syntactic approach.

-## Database system benchmark directory (DSBD) structure
+## Structure of a Database System Benchmark

-Each DSBD contains a set of directories and each directory contains simple tests.
-Each test contains at least two equivalent SQL queries written with differenct SQL syntax.
-The tests in one directory share two things: (1) the same table structure and the same data, and (2) SQL queries have the same access paths to the tables.
+Each subdir contains a set of directories, and each directory contains a set of tests.
+Each test includes at least two equivalent SQL queries written with different SQL syntax.
+The tests in one directory share two things: (1) the same physical design of the database, and (2) SQL queries have the same access paths to the tables.

-Let us start with description of the tables used accross all tests.
+All tests use one table with the following structure:
-- `MainTable(id, groupby, orderby, local_search, global_search, padding)` - 1M rows
+- `TestTable(id, groupby, orderby, local_search, global_search, padding)` - 1M rows
-- `GroupByTable(groupby, local_search, padding)` - 100 rows

-`MainTable` attribute description:
+`TestTable` attribute description:
 - `id` - has unique values.
-If the directory has PK in the suffix of its name, then `id` is defined as a primary key
+If a directory has PK in the suffix of its name, then `id` is defined as a primary key and a primary index is created on it.
 - `groupby` - counted as `id % 100`.
 - `orderby` - has unique value per `groupby`.
-Idealy are values generated using row_number().
+Ideally are values generated using row_number().
-- `local_search` - values per `groupby` may repeat.
-It is counted as `orderby % groupby`.
+- `local_search` - values per `groupby` may repeat; counted as `orderby % groupby`.
-- `global_search` - it is counted as `id % 1000`.
+- `global_search` - counted as `id % 10000`.
+- `padding` - synthetic fill with 1000 characters.

+## Description of the Benchmark Directories

+### 01

+The most simple test using SQL syntax without the following constructs: join, subqueries,aggregates, row goals (Top X), ordering, window functions.

+*Search arguments* in the queries are using attributes `local_search`, `global_search`.